tekytek/Neon_Shadows/README.md

 ### Fallback Mechanism
 If Ollama is unavailable or disabled, the game falls back to predefined story content from the JSON files.

+## Developer Mode

+The game includes a hidden developer mode that allows for quick testing and game state manipulation.
+This is useful for testing different parts of the game without having to play through the entire game.

+### Accessing Developer Mode

+To access the developer mode:
+1. Start the game and wait for the main menu to appear
+2. Type `dev` at the menu prompt (instead of selecting a menu option by number)
+3. This will open the Developer Tools menu

+### Developer Tools Features

+The Developer Tools menu provides the following options:

+1. **Quick Character Creator**
+   - Create test characters quickly with predefined templates
+   - Options include:
+     - NetRunner (High Intelligence)
+     - Solo (High Strength)
+     - Fixer (High Charisma)
+     - Custom Character (set your own stats)

+2. **Test Map Navigation**
+   - Jump directly to the map screen to test district travel
+   - Explore different districts without progressing through the story

+3. **Test Combat**
+   - Start combat encounters with enemies of varying difficulty
+   - Test combat mechanics, item usage, and rewards

+4. **Test Inventory**
+   - Access the inventory management screen
+   - Test item usage and management

+5. **Add Credits**
+   - Add currency to your character for testing shop interactions

+6. **Add Items**
+   - Add specific items to your inventory
+   - Choose from a predefined list of common items

+7. **Level Up**
+   - Add experience points to level up your character
+   - Test stat point allocation and level-up mechanics

+8. **Set Reputation**
+   - Modify your character's reputation in different districts
+   - Test how reputation affects interactions and prices

+### Developer Mode Usage Notes

+- Developer mode is intended for testing only and may affect game balance
+- Saves created while using developer mode are compatible with normal gameplay
+- Changes made in developer mode are persistent
+- To exit developer mode, select "Return to Main Menu"

 ## Future Enhancements

 Potential future enhancements to the game: